nokitakaze/OVPN2AmneziaWG/README.md

 docker-compose build
 ```

-### Fix docker-compose.yml
+### Edit docker-compose.yml

-You need to replace 192.168.1.2 in both instances in the docker-compose.yml file with the IP address through which your clients
+You need to replace 192.168.1.2 in all client instances in the docker-compose.yml file with the IP address through which your
-will connect to this server.
+clients will connect to this server.

 Since I am running the container in a VirtualBox machine with the network adapter set to "Bridged Adapter" mode, the main IP
 address of my virtual machine is in the 192.168.1.0/24 network, along with all my devices, including the router, computers,
-phones, Oculus Rift headset, and others.
+smartphones, Nintendo Switch, Oculus Quest headset, and others.

 In my case, the IP address in Docker indeed belongs to the 192.168.1.0/24 network.

+#### XRay client

+If you intend to use XRay as the intermediate layer instead of AmneziaWG, additional actions are required.
+Comment out the first
+`amneziawg_client` block, which builds from the `amneziawg-client` directory, and remove the comment from the second
+`amneziawg_client` block, which builds from the `sing-box-client` directory.

+Ignore the fact that you are inserting an XRay configuration while the application is Sing-Box and their formats differ.
+The code
+inside the container will automatically generate a new configuration for Sing-Box using your file as a template.

+When switching the intermediate layer between AmneziaWG and XRay, remember to execute `docker-compose build` again.

 ### Starting up your container